 The National Travel Health Network and Centre (NaTHNaC) in the UK has advised pregnant women to consider avoiding travel to areas where Zika virus outbreaks are currently reported.
 Women who are planning to become pregnant are advised to discuss their travel plans with their healthcare provider to assess their risk of Zika virus infection, and to obtain advice on insect bite avoidance measures (see below).
 The Centers for Disease Control (CDC) in America also advise pregnant women or women who are trying to become pregnant who are due to travel to an area where Zika virus has been reported to consider postponing their trip.

-In addition, the Royal College of Obstetricians and Gynaecologists (RCOG) in the UK has issued guidance which states that women should avoid becoming pregnant whist in an area where Zika virus is circulating, and for a further 28 days after returning from their trip (whether they had symptoms of Zika infection or not).
+In addition, the Royal College of Obstetricians and Gynaecologists (RCOG) in the UK has issued guidance which states that women should avoid becoming pregnant whist in an area where Zika virus is circulating, and for a further 8 weeks after returning from their trip (whether they had symptoms of Zika infection or not).